ceciliaagosta/1850965_Labmon/Student_doc.md

 ### USER STORIES:

-12. As a Player, I want to view my collection of monsters, so that I can track my progress
-15. As a Player, I want to see which creatures I’m missing in a collection, so that I know what to aim for
 29. As an Admin, I want to access monsters' information, so that I can have a clear view of monsters in the system
 30. As an Admin, I want to edit monsters' information, so that I can better balance the game
 31. As an Admin, I want to delete monsters' information, so that I can remove obsolete creatures from the system